 - When you try to touch up and it causes a flashing problem, the best solution is to do a whole wall or ceiling section from one break to another.
 This "Paint from Break-to-Break" method will diminish the noticeable difference in the new finish when the color isn't exactly right.

-A break in a wall is usually at the corners but can also occur when trim molding stretches from floor to ceiling or some other feature of the room blocks off a section of wall or ceiling.
+A break in a wall is usually at the ceiling and corners but can also occur when trim molding stretches from floor to ceiling or some other feature of the room blocks off a section of wall or ceiling.
 When a wall is broken into isolated sections like this, it can be repainted with a closely matching color and the minor difference will not be noticeable in the overall appearance of the room.
 Corners work well as break points because the two wall surfaces reflect light differently, making it hard to see small variations in the finish.
 Distance will also make a color blend better so touch-up on one side of a room will appear to match the color on the other side of the room even if it's slightly off.

 Choosing Paint for Touching Up

 If possible, always use the original paint leftover from the original job.
 If the original paint is not available and it's a stock color −a premixed color made at the factory, not mixed at the store− then a new can of the same color will most often work as well as long as the wall paint isn't dirty from smoke or some other stains.
 If you must get a new batch, check the new color for matching before you proceed with touching up the whole room and use the paint from break-to-break method if it's not matching well.

 While stock colors are pretty safe, custom mixed colors will usually not match the original paint.
 The problem is the accuracy with which the color is mixed at your local store.
 Different people on different mixing machines, or even operating the same machine, will use slightly different amounts of tint.
 All it takes is a tiny change in the amount of tint to change the color enough that it shows on the old finish.
 Even computerized machines can produce enough of a difference in the mixed color to cause a mismatch.